 Flow’s “honey on tap” harvesting technology allows for the honey flavours from individual nectar sources to shine through – much to the delight of honey connoisseurs.
 Consumers and apiarists are reporting that Flow harvested honey tastes better.
-Now a University of Queensland (Australia) study has confirmed that you really can Taste the Difference!
+Now a University of Queensland study has confirmed that you really can Taste the Difference.

-University of Queensland Taste testing booths use red lighting to eliminate colour differences between samples enabling panelists to focus on the full flavour experience.
+University of Queensland taste-testing booths used red lighting to eliminate colour differences between samples enabling panellists to focus on the full flavour experience.

-The yellow pea honey and macadamia honey were harvested using conventional methods in an electric centrifugal extractor or commercial extraction facility, or using Flow’s gentle “honey on tap” harvesting technology.
+The honey, produced on Australian native yellow pea or macadamia flowers, was harvested using conventional methods in an electric centrifugal extractor or commercial extraction facility, or using Flow’s gentle 'honey on tap' harvesting technology.

-Flow honeys scored lower for less desirable characteristics such as pungency and lingering aftertaste while scoring higher when it came to yummy floral, herbaceous and citrus (bee-licious!).
+Flow extracted honey scored lower for less desirable characteristics such as pungency and lingering aftertaste while scoring higher when it came to yummy floral, herbaceous and citrus flavours (bee-licious!).

-Meanwhile, Flow Hive customers who have entered their honeys into their local agricultural shows are reporting that they are winning medals and ribbons across the world.
+Meanwhile, Flow Hive customers who have entered their honey into their local agricultural shows are reporting that they are winning medals and ribbons across the world.